Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 Isolation failures frequently emerge during plant restart.

-If isolation removal and restart are not carefully controlled energy can be introduced into equipment that is not fully ready.
+If isolation removal and restart are not carefully controlled, energy can be introduced into equipment that is not fully ready.
+The period between permit closure and plant restart is where assumptions about system state are most likely to go unchallenged.

-This phase of the permit lifecycle is explored further in Restart Is the Most Dangerous Phase of a Permit System.
+This phase of the permit lifecycle is explored further in Plant Restart: Managing the Most Dangerous Phase of the Permit Lifecycle.

 Isolation Verification: What Actually Matters